mesonbuild/meson/docs/markdown/Reference-manual.md

   Python](https://docs.python.org/3/library/os.path.html#os.path.join)
   special-case absolute paths.

-  `MESONINTROSPECT` contains the path to the `mesonintrospect` executable that corresponds to the `meson` executable that was used to configure the build.
-(This might be a different path then the first `mesonintrospect` executable found in `PATH`.)
+  `MESONINTROSPECT` contains the path to the introspect command that corresponds to the `meson` executable that was used to configure the build.
+(This might be a different path then the first executable found in `PATH`.)
 It can be used to query build configuration.
+Note that the value may contain many parts, i.e. it may be `python3 /path/to/meson.py introspect`.
+The user is responsible for splitting the string to an array if needed.

 - `source_root()` returns a string with the absolute path to the source root directory.
 Note: you should use the `files()` function